Yamabe flow on manifolds with edges: Asymptotics of the heat kernel on simple edge spaces

 with each $a_{j,\alpha,\beta}$ smooth.
-More generally, if $L$ acts between sections of two vector bundles, then $L$ has this form with respect to suitable local trivializations, where each $a_{j,\alpha,\beta}$ is matrix-valued.
 The operator is called edge elliptic if its edge symbol

-is nonvanishing (or invertible, if matrix-valued), for $(\xi,\eta,\zeta) \neq (0,0,0)$.
-This has an invariant meaning as a function on the so-called edge cotangent bundle ${}^e T^* \widetilde{M}$ which is homogeneous of degree $n$ on the fibres.
+is invertible for $(\xi,\eta,\zeta) \neq (0,0,0)$.
+The edge symbol also admits a global definition as a function on a certain edge cotangent bundle ${}^e T^* \widetilde{M}$.
 The asymptotic structure of solutions to an elliptic differential edge operator $L$ is encoded in its indicial operator, which acts on functions on $\RR^+ \times F$, for any fixed point $y_0\in B$

 This is equivalent, by taking the Mellin transform in the $s$ $(\in \RR^+$) variable, to a family of holomorphic operators on $F$,

 Values of $\zeta\in \C$ for which $I_\zeta(L)_{y_0}$ is not invertible (acting on $L^2(F)$) are called indicial roots of $L$; they are analogous to eigenvalues for this operator family on the compact manifold $F$.